eruraindil/lrtdown.ca/README.md

 # LRTdown

-Website to show Ottawa's LRT status.
+Website to show Ottawa's current LRT Line 1 status.
+Daily and as-it-happens updates on Twitter (@LRTdown)[https://twitter.com/LRTdown].

+This is 90% lighthearted and 10% serious.

-System status is determined automatically by parsing the @OCTranspoLive Twitter account every 10 minutes and using keywords to decide if tweets indicate a system failure.
+System status is determined automatically by parsing the (@OCTranspoLive)[https://twitter.com/OCTranspoLive] Twitter account every 10 minutes and using keywords to decide if tweets indicate an LRT specific system issue.

 ## Issues

-There may be false positives and false negatives, this is by no means a complete and perfect system.
+There may be false positives and false negatives, or this may miss an outage completely if OCTranspo doesn't publish a service alert.
+This is by no means a complete or perfect system.

 ## Contributing